emmajanedrews/base-template/_posts/2017-06-28-get-the-perfect-home-before-its-gone.md

 Today, I’m here to offer you a solution called “The Dream Finder Program.”

 What we do is compile a secret list of awesome homes that were withdrawn or expired from the market.
-We contact those homes’ sellers with a letter, and use our own methods to get those homes back and ready to sell for buyers like you.
+We contact those homes’ sellers with a letter and use our own methods to get those homes back and ready to sell for buyers like you.

 {% include pullquote.html %}